 “Do not try and do everything.
 Do one thing well.”

 The more buttons a product has, the more likely prospective customers are to reach for another solution.
-App stores and partner marketplaces have an amazing ability to externalize features without complicating the user experience.
+Partner and app marketplaces have an amazing ability to externalize features without complicating the user experience.
 When users need a new feature, they can go to the marketplace and install the plugin that suits their needs.
 It’s the only way that a product can provide 3,000 features without frustrating users.

 Partner communities have provided some of the most valuable contributions to innovation and companies in every industry are beginning to see the value they provide.
 Even though needs evolve over time, companies don’t need to roll-out new, feature-heavy, versions of products to stay ahead.
 Keep focused on your core product and unique value proposition, and leave the rest up to the community.